The Solent Forum

 Planning Portal

 The Planning Portal is the Government’s official planning website.
-Every local authority in England and Wales accepts planning applications via the Planning Portal.
+Every local planning authority in England and Wales accepts planning applications via the Planning Portal.
 In this Portal you can make an application for a range of consents, learn how to apply and view and continue with applications you have already started.
 You can also make an application directly to the LPA and this is advised for those more complex projects that will have lots of files and documents of supporting evidence.

 Planning Permission and Coastal Defence Work